 Troubleshooting pests, diseases and common problems

 Diseases and pests can be expected in houseplants.
-If you notice any infestations or signs of rust, root rot, or leaf spot, treat the plant with an appropriate fungicide and pesticide.
+Treat the plant with an appropriate fungicide and pesticide if you notice any infestations or signs of rust, root rot, or leaf spot.

 Propagation

-Propagating a Hoya Pubicalyx isn’t tricky and is a great way to increase your collection of this stunning houseplant.
-To start new plants, layering is the preferred method.
+Propagating a Hoya Pubicalyx is simple and is a great way to increase your collection of this stunning houseplant.
+Layering is the preferred method to start new plants.
 Strip a leaf off the plant, lay it in your soil mix, ensure it’s in contact with the soil, and water it regularly.
 Another method is to use stem cuttings; pick a piece of stem at least 10cm long and place it in a pot with fresh potting soil.
 Keep the soil lightly moist to encourage good root growth.

 Final Thoughts